-In troduct ion ; The At henian Oath ; Brownsville Oath of Office Section I. Elected & Appointed Officials Conduct with One Another In Public Meetings l· 1.
-Practice Civility & Decorum l· 2.
-Honor the Role of the Mayor in Maintaining Order l· 3.
-Demonstrate Effective Problem-Solving Approaches. l· In Priva ate Encounters l· 4.
-Continue Respectful Behavior in Private l· 5.
-Be Aware of the Insecurity (Non-Confidentiality) of Written Notes, Voicemail, and Email l· 6.
-Even Private Conversations May Have Public Presence l· 7.
-Quick Tips ; Se ction II .
-Elected and Appointed Officials Conduct with City Staff ; 1.
-Treat all Staff as Professionals , 2.
-Direct Administrative and Operational Questions to City Management. ; 3.
-Never Publicly Criticize an Individual Employee , 4.
-Avoid Involvement in Administrative Functions , 5.
-Check with City Staff on Correspondence Before Taking Action. ; Section III.
+In troduct ion 3 The At henian Oath 3 Brownsville Oath of Office Sectior Section I. Elected & Appointed Officials Conduct with One Another In Public Meetings 1.
+Practice Civility & Decorum ł 2.
+Honor the Role of the Mayor in Maintaining Order ł 3.
+Demonstrate Effective Problem-Solving Approaches. ł In Priva ate Encounters ł 4.
+Continue Respectful Behavior in Private ł 5.
+Be Aware of the Insecurity (Non-Confidentiality) of Written Notes, Voicemail, and Email ł 6.
+Even Private Conversations May Have Public Presence ł 7.
+Quick Tips 5 Se ection II .
+Elected and Appointed Officials Conduct with City Staff 5 1.
+Treat all Staff as Professionals 5 2.
+Direct Administrative and Operational Questions to City Management.
+5 3.
+Never Publicly Criticize an Individual Employee 5 4.
+Avoid Involvement in Administrative Functions 5 5.
+Check with City Staff on Correspondence Before Taking Action 5 Section III.
 Officials Conduct with The Public In Public Meetings 1.
-Be Welcoming to Speakers and Treat Them with Dignity and Respect ; 2.
-Exercise Active Listening ; 3.
-Ask for Clarification, Avoid Debate and Argument With the Public. ; 4.
-Avoid Personal Attacks ; In Uno fficial Meetings6 ; 5.
-Never Make Promises on Behalf of the Council or Staff ; 6.
-Speak with One Voice , 7.
-Make no Personal Comments About Other Council Members , The Cit y of Brownsville's Principles of Proper Conduct ,
+Be Welcoming to Speakers and Treat Them with Dignity and Respect 5 2.
+Exercise Active Listening 5 3.
+Ask for Clarification, Avoid Debate and Argument With the Public.
+5 4.
+Avoid Personal Attacks 7 In Unofficial Meetings 7 5.
+Never Make Promises on Behalf of the Council or Staff 7 6.
+Speak with One Voice 7 7.
+Make no Personal Comments About Other Council Members.
+7 The Cit y of Brownsville's Principles of Proper Conduct 7

 Section IV.
 Corrective Action Procedures

-А. Responsible Officers 7
+А. Responsible Officers 8

-В. Censure.
-8
+В. Censure 8

 C. Performance Correction Measures.
 8

 Section V. Meeting of Council

-А. Compliance 8
+A. Compliance.
+9

-В. Meeting Schedule 8
+В. Meeting Schedule 9

-C. Time of Meeting 8
+C. Time of Meeting 9

-D. Special Meetings 8
+D. Special Meetings 9

 Е. Executive Sessions 9

-F. Work Sessions.
-9
+F. Work Sessions 9

 G. Attendance 9

-Section \ VI.
-Agenda 9
+Section \ /I. Agenda 9

 Section \ Section VII.
 Minutes

 Section \ Section VIII.
 Order of Business

 Section I Section IX.
 Discussion of Business

-Section > Section X. Conduct of Business
+Section X. Conduct of Business

-А. Presiding Officer 11
+А. Presiding Officer 12

-А. В. Presiding Officer Absence of Presiding Officer
+B. Absence of Presiding Officer.
 12

-B. Absence of Presiding Officer.
-12 12

-В. С. Absence of Presiding Officer Motion Procedure 12 12 12

-В. С. D. Е. Absence of Presiding Officer Motion Procedure Motion to Postpone or Table 12 12 12 12

-В. С. D. Е. Absence of Presiding Officer Motion Procedure Motion to Postpone or Table Point of Order 12 12 12 12 12

-B. C. D. E. Section > A. Absence of Presiding Officer.
+C. Motion Procedure.

 Motion Procedure.
+12

+D. Motion to Postpone or Table.

+D. E. 13

+E. Motion to Postpone or Table 13

+E. Motion to Postpone or Table Point of Order 13

+E. Section > A. Motion to Postpone or Table Point of Order I .
+Conduct of Hearings

+E. Section > A. Nature Motion to Postpone or Table Point of Order II.
+Conduct of Hearings Scope of Rules

-Motion to Postpone or Table.
+E. Section > A. Nature Motion to Postpone or Table.
 Point of Order.
-XI.
-Conduct of Hearings.
-12 12 12 12 12 12
+II.
+Conduct of Hearings Scope of Rules. and General Conduct of Hearing.

-B. C. D. E. Section A A. Nature Absence of Presiding Officer.
-Motion Procedure.
-Motion to Postpone or Table.
+E. Section A A. Nature Challer B. Motion to Postpone or Table.
 Point of Order.
-XI.
-Conduct of Hearings Scope of Rules.
-12 12 12 12 12 12 12
+II.
+Conduct of Hearings Scope of Rules. and General Conduct of Hearing. nging Participation by a Councilor

-B. C. D. E. Section A A. Nature Absence of Presiding Officer.
-Motion Procedure.
-Motion to Postpone or Table.
+E. Section A A. Nature Challe B. Section A Motion to Postpone or Table.
 Point of Order.
-XI.
-Conduct of Hearings Scope of Rules. e and General Conduct of Hearing.
-12 12 12 12 12 12 12 12 13
+1. Conduct of Hearings Scope of Rules. and General Conduct of Hearing. nging Participation by a Councilor Order of Procedure.

-B. C. D. E. Section A A. Nature Challe B. Absence of Presiding Officer.
-Motion Procedure.
-Motion to Postpone or Table.
+E. Section > A. Nature Challe B. Section > Motion to Postpone or Table.
 Point of Order.
-XI.
-Conduct of Hearings Scope of Rules. e and General Conduct of Hearing. enging Participation by a Councilor 12 12 12 12 12 12 12 12 13 14
+1. Conduct of Hearings Scope of Rules. and General Conduct of Hearing. nging Participation by a Councilor Order of Procedure.
+31. Voting

-B. C. D. E. Section A A. Nature Challe B. Section A Absence of Presiding Officer.
-Motion Procedure.
-Motion to Postpone or Table.
+E. Section > A. Nature Challed B. Section > Section > Motion to Postpone or Table.
 Point of Order.
-XI.
-Conduct of Hearings.
-Scope of Rules. e and General Conduct of Hearing. enging Participation by a Councilor Order of Procedure.
-12 12 12 12 12 12 12 12 13 14 14

-B. C. D. E. Section A A. Nature Challe B. Section A Absence of Presiding Officer.
-Motion Procedure.
-Motion to Postpone or Table.
-Point of Order.
-XI.
-Conduct of Hearings Scope of Rules. e and General Conduct of Hearing. enging Participation by a Councilor Order of Procedure.
-XII.
-Voting 12 12 12 12 12 12 12 12 13 14 14 15

-B. C. D. E. Section A A. Nature Challe B. Section A Section A Absence of Presiding Officer.
-Motion Procedure.
-Motion to Postpone or Table.
-Point of Order.
-XI.
-Conduct of Hearings Scope of Rules. e and General Conduct of Hearing. enging Participation by a Councilor Order of Procedure.
-XII.
-Voting XIII.
-Ethics code.
-12 12 12 12 12 12 13 14 14 15 16
+C.I.
+Conduct of Hearings Scope of Rules. and General Conduct of Hearing. and General Conduct of Hearing.
+Drder of Procedure.
+C.II.
+Voting C.III.
+Ethics code .

-Section I. Guidelines for Respectful Interactions 16 Section II.
-Reasons for Removing a Post or Comment 16 Section XVI.
-Remote Attendance Section I. Definitions of Electronic Means Section II.
-Reasons for Requesting Remote Attendance Section III.
-Limitations of Electronic Attendance
+Section I. Guidelines for Respectful Interactions 17 Section II.
+Reasons for Removing a Post or Comment 17 Section XVI.
+Remote Attendance Section I. Definitions of Electronic Means 19 Section II.
+Reasons for Requesting Remote Attendance 19 Section III.
+Limitations of Electronic Attendance 19